 Many native tribes in South America practice the tradition of the spoken word.
-Often spun into great tales, these stories have the function of informing the people of cultural values, survival techniques and explanations about the natural world.
-In this blog we shed light on the ancient story of how mankind received the gift of fire in the story: ‘The fire of the jaguar’.
+Often spun into great tales, these stories have the function of informing the people of cultural values, survival techniques, and explanations about the natural world.
+In this blog, we shed light on the ancient story of how mankind received the gift of fire in the story: ‘The fire of the jaguar’.

 Did you know that we have Kuripés inspired by important spirit animals?
-We added these marble and serpentine Kuripés to our assortment which are inspired by the Jaguar.
-The jaguar is one of the most important shamanic animals because it often said that the jaguar is the great protector of the shaman as he navigates between earth and other realms.
+We added these marble and serpentine Kuripés to our assortment which is inspired by the Jaguar.
+The jaguar is one of the most important shamanic animals because it is often said that the jaguar is the great protector of the shaman as he navigates between earth and other realms.

 The Fire of the Jaguar